Are You Raising Your Histamine Levels with These Meat Handling Mistakes?

 Instead: Once you cook meat, freeze the leftovers right away.

-Then thaw your leftovers as you are going to eat them – again you can thaw in the fridge until still a little frosty.
+Then thaw your leftovers as you are going to eat them.
+You can thaw them in the fridge until still a little frosty.
 Or you can run hot water over it to thaw.
 Then reheat.
-I do choose to sometimes use a microwave to thaw my food.
-It is mainly the radiation from microwaves that are the problem.
-So I leave the kitchen while the microwave is heating leftovers to avoid the radiation.

 Instead: I prefer not to risk ordering meat at a restaurant.